KatreinSauer/KatreinSauer_Notebook/README.md

+Coral Lab Notebook

+Here, you will find everything about Corals, and synchrotron based measurements on XRD, XRF, MicroCT, and other sources such as Raman, microscopy, and more.

 *Open Science*

 This [open lab notebook](https://katreinsauer.github.io/KatreinSauer_Notebook_Mass_Lab/) contains analyses and products related to the work carried out at the [Mass Lab](https://sites.google.com/marsci.haifa.ac.il/masslab/home?authuser=0/) (Coral Biomineralization and Physiology).